Thomas M. Patton

 President and Chief Executive Officer

 Mr. Patton joined CASMED in August 2010 as President and CEO.
 Previously, Mr. Patton acted as an advisor to the healthcare-focused private equity group of Ferrer Freeman & Company, LLC and as CEO of QDx, Inc., a successful start-up that developed a revolutionary platform for hematology diagnostics.
 Mr. Patton has previously served as the CEO of Wright Medical Group, an orthopedic device company in Memphis, Tennessee, and as President of Novametrix Medical Systems, a patient monitoring company in Wallingford, Connecticut.
-He graduated from The College of the Holy Cross and magna cum laude from Georgetown University Law Center.
+He started his career at the law firm of Williams and Connolly in Washington, D.C.
+Mr. Patton has served on the Board of Directors of more than a dozen public and private companies and is currently the Lead Director of Misonix, Inc. He graduated from The College of the Holy Cross and magna cum laude from Georgetown University Law Center.

 Executive Vice President of US Sales